This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 A subject that often comes up when I am talking to people about my full-time RV lifestyle is:

-Don’t you miss spending it with your family?
+What do you do for the holidays?
+Don’t you miss spending holidays with your family?

 We have one son who is career military.
 He’s been gone far away for 14 years and is currently living in Maryland.
 One daughter lives in Virginia, two live in Georgia, and one granddaughter lives in Seattle.